 When a student connects their learning to the real world in an authentic manner.

 The structure of the junior curriculum is based on a combination of three courses; Themes, Options and Spins.

-All Year 9 and 10 students study integrated Theme studies during the year, which incorporate the core subjects English, Mathematics, Science, Social Studies and Physical Education/Health.
+All Year 9 and 10 students study integrated Theme studies during the year, which incorporate English, Mathematics, Science, Social Studies, and Physical Education and Health.